deonSanchez/SOSA-Web/README.md

 ## Running on Windows

 You will need to have node.js downloaded.
-Once downloaded `cd` to the SOSA-Web folder in node.js, type `npm install gulp` then go to your IDE of your choice and type `gulp dev` inside the command prompt, and it should run.
+Once downloaded `cd` to the SOSA-Web folder in node.js, type `npm install gulp` then go to your IDE of your choice and type `gulp dev` inside the command prompt it should run.

 #### Gulp Tasks